Colin Cloud: Personal life

-Cloud recently became engaged to Chloe Crawford while working with her on "The Illusionists: Magic of the Holidays".

 Early career

 Cloud joined Tree of Knowledge as a speaker in 2007.
 He left the company in 2013 to concentrate on developing a TV and stage career.

 Under the name Colin McLeod, Cloud appeared as a contestant on Penn & Teller: Fool Us, where he failed to fool the judges.

 In 2012, he appeared on Britain's Got Talent with positive reviews from the four judges.
 However, McLeod failed to make it through to the live semi-finals.

 In 2012, Cloud performed at the Edinburgh International Magic Festival.

 Career

 Cloud performs both public and private shows.
 He has taken shows to the Edinburgh Festival Fringe in 2014 to 2016.

 In June 2015, Cloud joined the touring magic show, The Illusionists as "The Deductionist".